 “Your lips drop sweetness like honeycomb, my bride, syrup and milk are under your tongue, and your dress had the scent of Lebanon.
 Your cheeks are an orchard of pomegranates, an orchard full of rare fruits, spikenard and saffron, sweet cane and cinnamon.”

 In a study conducted by the University of Guelph, saffron was one of two natural herbs that naturally boost the human sex drive as well as decrease the effects of erectile dysfunction by causing a longer lasting erection than that which is a predisposed condition of erectile dysfunction.

 Treat depression with Saffron

-Saffron is a centuries old natural remedy for sexual activities and although still being tested does show very positive effects on men later in life who develop erectile dysfunction.
+Saffron is a century-old natural remedy for sexual activities and although still being tested does show very positive effects on men later in life who develop erectile dysfunction.
 The herb also deserves its place of the seasoning rack because of its antioxidant, mineral and vitamin components that help to make the brain more aware as well as boost the immune system and mood that causes the decrease of mental disorders as well.
-For high quality saffron click here.
+For high quality, saffron click here.